Why Do Car Accidents Happen?

 Use of Drugs or Alcohol

 Every two minutes, someone sustains a serious injury due to a drunk driver nationwide, according to statistics compiled by U.S. Department of Transportation.
-And every 30 minutes, a drunk driver kills someone in an accident.
+Every 30 minutes, a drunk driver kills someone in an accident.
 In Florida, 33,625 people were convicted of DUI in 2011.
 In Orange County alone, there were 1,383 DUI convictions in 2010.

 While Florida law enforcement is tough on drunk drivers, the consequences of drinking and driving, or using drugs behind the wheel, do not seem to deter some drivers.
 In 2012, the state recorded 697 drunk driving deaths.